vuejs/composition-api-rfc/api.md

   function inject<T>(key: InjectionKey<T> | string, defaultValue: T): T
   ```

-  Vue provides a `InjectionKey` interface which is a generic type that extends `Symbol`.
+  Vue provides the `InjectionKey` interface which is a generic type that extends `Symbol`.
 It can be used to sync the type of the injected value between the provider and the consumer:

   ```ts
   import { InjectionKey, provide, inject } from 'vue'